 How Long Do Stress Fractures Running Take to Heal?

-- The navicular (small bone positioned in your mid foot).
+- The navicular (small bone positioned in the mid foot).

-Stress fractures occurring in sites above the knee ring alarm bells, as fractures to bones like the femur (the strongest bone in the body) may well hint at underlying medical issues such as osteopenia or osteoporosis.
+Stress fractures occurring in sites above the knee should potentially ring alarm bells, as fractures to strong bones like the femur (the strongest bone in the body) may well hint at underlying medical issues such as osteopenia, or osteoporosis (medical condition causing weakening of bones).

-- Metatarsal stress fractures (the thin long bones of the forefoot)
+- Metatarsal stress fractures (the thin long bones of the forefoot common with runners to experience fractures in the 2nd and 3rd metatarsals)

 Avoiding Stress Fractures Running

-Because there generally isn’t any treatment for speeding up the healing of stress fractures aside from rest, most research efforts are directed at the prevention of stress fractures.
-The strategies for prevention of stress fractures focus mostly on reducing stress on your bones along with maintaining or building their strength.
+Because generally there isn’t any agreed on best practice treatment for speeding up the healing of stress fractures aside from rest and/or immobilisation, most research efforts are directed at the prevention not treatment of stress fractures.
+The strategies for prevention of stress fractures focus mostly on reducing stress on your bones along with maintaining, or building their strength.

-Obviously within these strategies, training approach takes a lions share in the role of applied stress to the bones.
-Any rehabilitation or prevention program that doesn’t address training load is destined to fail.
+Obviously within these strategies, training approach management takes a lions share in the role of applied stress to the bones.
+Any rehabilitation or prevention program that doesn’t address training load is likely destined to fail.
 Gradual ramping up of training and the inclusion of “down weeks” into a training regime is crucial to allow for your bones to become stronger.
-There is a loose rule that 70% of running injuries are training errors and I feel this can apply to running stress fractures.
-Get you training loads and rest periods sorted and you are more than half way there.
+There is a loose rule that 70% of running injuries are training errors, and I feel this can be applied to running stress fractures.
+If as a runner you can get your training loads and rest periods sorted then you are more than half way there.

 Low Intensity Pulsed Ultrasound For Bone Healing

-The use of low intensity pulsed ultrasound (LIPUS) to aid fracture healing is something that may assisting in accelerating healing with fresh fractures, including running stress fractures.
-LIPUS is sometimes used for assisting the management of fractures with delayed healing, non union or fractures occurring in elite sporting situations where the need for a rapid return to play is crucial.
-As mentioned earlier there generally isn’t any treatment for speeding up the healing of stress fractures aside from rest but in saying that LIPUS is some times used and it would be amiss not to mention it here.
+The use of low intensity pulsed ultrasound (LIPUS) to aid fracture healing is something that may assist in accelerating healing with fresh fractures, including running stress fractures.
+LIPUS is sometimes used for assisting the management of fractures with delayed healing, non union, or fractures occurring in elite sporting situations where the need for a rapid return to play is considered crucial.
+As mentioned earlier there generally isn’t any agreed treatment for speeding up the healing of stress fractures aside from rest, however in saying that LIPUS is some times used and it would be amiss not to mention it here when discussing stress fracture management.
 Low intensity pulsed ultrasound and bone healing is a relatively new technology and there are mixed research results.
-A recent systematic review of randomized controlled trials on LIPUS published in the BMJ 2017 concluded: “…LIPUS does not improve outcomes important to patients and probably has no effect on radiographic bone healing…”
+A recent systematic review of randomized controlled trials on LIPUS published in the BMJ 2017 concluded not so flatteringly for the use of low intensity pulsed ultrasound that: “…LIPUS does not improve outcomes important to patients and probably has no effect on radiographic bone healing…”

-The use of such a device however under the guidance of a specialist may be suggested or indicated if return to training time frames are tight or the running stress fracture is considered high risk or showing signs of delayed healing.
+However the use of such a device under the guidance of a specialist may be suggested, or indicated if return to training time frames are tight, or the running stress fracture is considered a high risk fracture, or is showing signs of delayed healing.

 Disclaimer: Sydney Physio Clinic provides this information as an educational service and is not intended to serve as medical advice.
 Anyone seeking specific advice or assistance on Stress Fractures Running And Their Management should consult his or her general practitioner, physiotherapist, sports medicine specialist, orthopedic surgeon or otherwise appropriately skilled practitioner.